 In the spring of 1980, on an episode of the NBC series "Facts Of Life," Bob's daughter Molly Ringwald played the role of an Amateur Radio operator.
 She was portrayed as handling emergency communications from the girls' school during a bad storm.

 After the first read-through of the script, Bob realized that while the writers wanted Molly to play a ham operator, the dialog was not authentic.
 He went to the writers and offered to rewrite the scene so as to use correct ham radio terminology.
 His offer was gratefully accepted.
 In the episode, Molly used her Dad's call letters, K6YBV.
-The show may be seen in reruns from time to time on the TV cable channel, Nickelodeon's "Nick At Night."
+The show may be seen in reruns from time to time on TV.
 It is also now available on DVD.

 In the late '50s, Bob used to hear Morse Code from Russian commercial stations on the 80-meter band.
 He tried many times to contact the stations, but was always ignored.